simlay/simlay.github.io/content/posts/2020-08-14-rust-bindgen-objc-support.md

 are needed.

-Then we need to turn `arch64-apple-ios` into `arm64-apple-ios` because the clang tripple don't match.
-Once [rust-lang/rust-bindgen#1211](https://github.com/rust-lang/rust-bindgen/issues/1211) is resolved, this won't be needed.
+Then we need to turn `arch64-apple-ios` into `arm64-apple-ios` because the clang triple doesn't match.
+Once [rust-lang/rust-bindgen#1211](https://github.com/rust-lang/rust-bindgen/issues/1211) is resolved, this bit won't be needed:
 ```rust
 let target = if target == "aarch64-apple-ios" {
     "arm64-apple-ios"